The Maids

-The play has been revived in France, England, and the United States on multiple occasions, sometimes with men playing the roles of the maids.
-A TV dramatization Stuepigerne was done by Danish national broadcaster Danmarks Radio in 1962.
+The play has been revived in France, the UK, and the United States on multiple occasions, sometimes with men playing the roles of the maids.
+A TV dramatization, Stuepigerne, was produced by Danish national broadcaster Danmarks Radio in 1962.
 A film adaptation of the play was released in 1974.
 Swedish composer Peter Bengtson adapted the play in 1994 for a chamber opera.

 Background

 Genet loosely based his play on the infamous sisters Christine and Léa Papin, who brutally murdered their employer and her daughter in Le Mans, France, in 1933.
-In an introduction written for The Maids, Jean-Paul Sartre quotes a line from Genet's novel Our Lady of the Flowers in which a character muses that if he had a play written for women he'd cast adolescent boys in the parts.
+In an introduction written for The Maids, Jean-Paul Sartre quotes a line from Genet's novel Our Lady of the Flowers in which a character muses that if he had a play written for women, he would cast adolescent boys in the parts.
 Sartre then speculates on having this idea applied to The Maids.

+The play was first published in May 1947 in the French literary journal L'Arbalète, shortly after its premiere in Paris.
+Genet later revised the text, and his definitive version was published as a standalone edition in 1954.
+Louis Jouvet, who directed the 1947 premiere production, used a slightly modified script that was published in 1958 by Gallimard and became the standard French text.

 Plot

+Solange and Claire are two sisters who are housemaids.
+When their mistress (Madame) is away, they take turns role-playing Madame while the other plays her maid.
+In this way, they portray both sides of the power divide.
+Each, when playing Madame, demeans and abases her sister.
+There is a "furtive" eroticism to their interactions.

-Solange and Claire are two housemaids who construct elaborate sadomasochistic rituals when their mistress (Madame) is away.
-The focus of their role-playing is the murder of Madame and they take turns portraying both sides of the power divide.
-Their deliberate pace and devotion to detail guarantees that they always fail to actualize their fantasies by ceremoniously "killing" Madame at the ritual's dénouement.
+The ultimate goal of their role-playing is carrying out the real murder of Madame as the only way to free themselves of subjugation.
+The maids' deliberate pace, their emotionally-charged arguments, and their devotion to detail guarantee that they always fail to actualize their fantasies of ceremoniously "killing" Madame at the ritual's dénouement with unexpected consequences.